ThembisileNGQ/Akkatecture/README.md

 ```

 ### Assumptions About Akkatecture Users

-You have a good enough grasp of domain driven design, cqrs, and event sourcing.
+You should have a good enough grasp of domain driven design, cqrs, and event sourcing.
-You have also used and played around with Akka.NET and are familiar with actor models in general.
-You also have a solid grasp of how event sourcing works with persisted actors in Akka.NET.
+It also helps wildly to be familiar with actor systems/akka.net and the extensibility points that akka gives you through hocon configuration.

 ### Status of Akkatecture

 Akkatecture is still in development.
-The goal of this projects first version is to provide you with the neccassary building blocks to build out your own CQRS/ES solution without having to think of the dirty primitives.
-Akkatecture is still extensible by standard Akka methods (HOCON) so do feel free to apply those extension points where necassary.
+The goal of this projects first version is to provide you with the neccassary building blocks to build out your own cqrs/es solution without having to think of the dirty primitives.
+Akkatecture is still extensible by standard Akka methods (hocon) so do feel free to apply those extension points where necassary.

 ### Useful Resources for Akka and DDD, CQRS, and ES

-What comes with territory of having a toolkit that presumes a bit of intermediary knowledge about domain driven design is that there are many different opinions and best practices when it comes to building out DDD based solutions.
+There are many different opinions and best practices when it comes to building out DDD based solutions.
 Here are a few articles and resources that can give you a good foundational grounding on the concepts used extensively in this project.
+Feel free

 #### Domain-Driven Design

  - [Domain-Driven Design Reference](https://domainlanguage.com/ddd/reference/) by Eric Evans
 #### General CQRS+ES

  - [CQRS Journey by Microsoft](https://msdn.microsoft.com/en-us/library/jj554200.aspx)
    published by Microsoft
  - [An In-Depth Look At CQRS](http://blog.sapiensworks.com/post/2015/09/01/In-Depth-CQRS/)